Fairmont Olympic Hotel

-The Fairmont Olympic Hotel, originally The Olympic Hotel, is a historic hotel in downtown Seattle, Washington.
-It was built on the original site of the University of Washington's first campus.
+The Fairmont Olympic Hotel, originally The Olympic Hotel, is a luxury hotel in downtown Seattle, Washington.
+A historic landmark, the hotel was built on the original site of the University of Washington's campus.
 The hotel opened in 1924, and in 1979, it was added to the National Register of Historic Places.

 History

 After World War I, Seattle's Chamber of Commerce appointed a committee to work toward the goal of bringing a world-class hotel to the city.
 The committee identified an undeveloped portion of the city's Metropolitan Tract, a downtown area covering four blocks, as an ideal location for a new hotel.
 The Tract was also known as Denny's Knoll, after Arthur A. Denny, one of Seattle's founders, who had donated the land for the Territorial University, which would later become the University of Washington.

 The university had relocated to a campus north of Portage Bay in 1895, but still owned the downtown tract of land.
 The university's Board of Regents leased the land to the Metropolitan Building Company in 1904, with the agreement that it would be developed in trust for the university for the next 50 years.

 The Seattle Times held a contest to name the hotel.
 From 3,906 entries, the committee chose The Olympic.

+Local business leaders established the Community Hotel Corporation to finance the hotel project.
 In 1922, once the lease had gone into effect, the Community Hotel Corporation chose New York architect George B. Post & Son to design the building; the local firm Bebb and Gould—a partnership between Charles Bebb and Carl Gould—were hired as the local supervising architects.
 Post created an Italian Renaissance design that was popular at the time, and this design remains one of the building's hallmarks today.

 Builders broke ground on April 1, 1923, and construction began.
 The steel frame was started in January 1924, and by November, the building was completed.
 The total cost for construction was $5.5 million, with $800,000 going to furnishings alone.
 The hotel was operated by Niagara Falls businessman Frank A. Dudley and the United Hotels Company.

 The Olympic Hotel's grand opening took place on December 6, 1924, with a grand dinner and dance attended by more than 2,000 Seattle residents and their guests.
 Hundreds more people lined the streets just to catch a glimpse of the new hotel.